-2020 was likely the worst year for economic growth since the Great Recession
+2020 was the worst year for economic growth since the Second World War

 In fact, 2020 was the best year ever for Bedford Fields Home & Garden Center in the forested hills of Bedford, a suburb of Manchester, N.H.

 When the pandemic hit, “literally everybody became gardeners,” said office manager Tracey Auger.
-The GDP category that includes nurseries and garden-supply stores was one of fastest-growing segments in the third quarter.
+The GDP category that includes nurseries and garden-supply stores was one of fastest-growing in 2020.

 “So many people were home, and we were deemed essential and one of the few places people could go to shop,” Auger said.
 “They needed somewhere to go; a project to do.”